 The six Heads of Year lie at the heart of the Farnborough Hill pastoral care system.
 When a student arrives at the school, she comes under the care not only of a Form Tutor, who changes every year, but also a Head of Year who has overall responsibility for her well-being over several years.

 Mrs Lynda Hooper and Mrs Emily-Jayne Harrison (pictured with some Lower School students) are our heads of the Lower School and take it in turns to welcome our new intake of Year 7s.
 They stay with their year group for the next two years, helping them to settle in and negotiate the pitfalls of secondary school.
-Then, in Year 9, the girls have a different Head of Year (Mrs Laura Evans-Jones or Mrs Bell) to see them through the process of choosing their GCSE options and then starting these courses in Year 10.
+Then, in Year 9, the girls have a different Head of Year (Mrs Laura Evans-Jones or Mrs McCarthy) to see them through the process of choosing their GCSE options and then starting these courses in Year 10.
 They are then handed on to Mr Peter Forrest-Biggs for Year 11 who mentors them and monitors their progress up to those crucial GCSE examinations.
 He also oversees the A level choices programme, with the Head of Sixth Form, so preparing them for Sixth Form study.

 The Head of Sixth Form is Mr Craig McCready who takes Year 12 and 13 students on through their A levels and, with the help of Mrs Alexandra Barker, our Head of Careers, sets them on the path to the right university.